 Select Heart Service

-Skilled surgeons at the Reid Heart Center, Art Edgerton, M.D.; Peter Isaac Ellman, M.D.; and William Clifford "Cliff" Kitchens, M.D. perform over 500 heart surgeries a year including coronary artery bypass grafting (CABG), which may be required in arteries that are blocked or narrowed and can’t be successfully treated with angioplasty and stenting.
+Skilled surgeons at the Reid Heart Center, Peter Isaac Ellman, M.D.; and William Clifford "Cliff" Kitchens, M.D. perform over 500 heart surgeries a year including coronary artery bypass grafting (CABG), which may be required in arteries that are blocked or narrowed and can’t be successfully treated with angioplasty and stenting.

 Many heart surgery procedures at Reid Heart Center are minimally invasive.
 They mimic the traditional form of heart surgery however, as a less invasive approach, they translate into less pain, limited blood loss, a shorter hospital stay and a faster recovery for the patient.
 Our team of cardiothoracic surgeons consults with patients on minimally invasive procedures and if they are right for you.

 There are many different types of heart surgery and they may be used to: